ellenketter/small-molecule-immune-training/README.md

 `13_footprinting/13-9_dotPlot.R`

 ## Supplementary Table One
-Adjusted p value and mean betas from mashr analysis for all consensus peaks per treatment
+Adjusted p values and mean betas from mashr analysis for all consensus peaks per treatment

 ## Supplementary Table Two